 3. Introduce New Technology

 Kids these days love technology, and the first day of school is an excellent time to introduce ed-tech tools you may be using during the course of the year.
-ClassDojo is a fun classroom management tool that allows you to keep parents in the loop with what’s happening in school, while Prodigy helps students learn crucial math skills with a gamified platform.
 Read to Lead® offers students digital reading games to get them engaged and learn essential skills necessary for the 21st century workplace.
 Sign up for a free account and get your students begging for more independent reading time!
 Giving students a taste of the tech tools they can expect to be using during the course of the school year is sure to get excitement levels up.

 4. Time Capsule